scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Make "-lang ff" work for "-lang=ff", it's more consistent with the rest of the arguments.
-    -   Add a -unique argument which means that FF checks to see if another fontforge is running on the current screen.
-If no other fontforge exists things proceed normally, but if there is another, then we send it our arguments and ask it to open them, and then we exit.
+    -   Add a -unique argument which means that FF checks to see if another websharpstudios is running on the current screen.
+If no other websharpstudios exists things proceed normally, but if there is another, then we send it our arguments and ask it to open them, and then we exit.
     -   Make the OFLib dialog have an option to download a preview when